XP-Angelholm/xp-ggleap-toolset/README.md

 ## Scripts

+### How to enable and disable scripts

 ### user-removal

 These scripts are designed to be executed during startup and deletes user information to forcefully logout users of applications not affected by a similar process done by ggLeap.

 ### windows-profile-picture-removal

 _windows-profile-picture-removal_ can be used to quickly remove profile pictures from computers with pictures due to people logging into Windows and Microsoft.
+This script can be  disabled until a profile picture is required to be deleted.
+Instructions on how to enable and disable can be found [here](###how-to-enable-and-disable-scripts).

 ### installer-scripts